Navigating the End of a Lease: How to Prepare for Tenant Move-Out

 Step 4: Finalize move-out and prepare for new tenants

-Once the tenant has moved out and the final inspection is complete, landlords should:
+Once the tenant has moved out and the final inspection is complete, landlords should:- Collect all keys, remotes, and access cards

 - Schedule any necessary maintenance or repairs